 4. Hold on

 Revenue will almost certainly temporarily decline, but it will eventually rebound.
 When?
-It is impossible to know, but it will happen.
+It is impossible to know when life will return to normal, but it will happen.

 In the meantime, follow steps 1-3.